Women's and Gender Studies

 Breadth Requirements: Social and Behavioural Sciences

-An analysis of violence against women and recent forms of resistance to violence.
-A historical, cultural, and structural approach to studying gender-based violence.
-Family, state, economic and ideological aspects will be addressed.
-Initiatives toward making communities safer, including strategies for prevention and education will be examined.
+This course offers an analysis of violence against women and gender-based violence, including acts of resistance against violence.
+Applying a historical, cultural, and structural approach, family, state, economic and ideological aspects will be addressed.
+Initiatives toward making communities safer, including strategies for violence prevention and education will be explored.

 Prerequisite: WSTA01H3 and [WSTA03H3 or (WSTA02H3) or WSTB05H3 or WSTB11H3 or one half credit from the list provided in requirement #6 in the Major in Women's and Gender Studies]